ChuaJiaLin/ChuaJiaLin/README.md

 Hi there 👋

-I'm Chua Jia Lin, a year 1 sem 1 student studying Bachelor of Computer Science (Data Engineering) in University Teknologi Malaysia (UTM).
+I'm Chua Jia Lin, a year 1 sem 2 student studying Bachelor of Computer Science (Data Engineering) in University Teknologi Malaysia (UTM).

 Here is my e-portfolio: https://chuajialin.github.io/

 🌱 In this semester, I studied about:
-- DISCRETE STRUCTURE
+- PROBABILITY & STATISTICAL DATA ANALYSIS
-- PROGRAMMING TECHNIQUE 1 (C++)
+- PROGRAMMING TECHNIQUE 2 (C++)
-- DIGITAL LOGIC
+- SYSTEM ANALYSIS AND DESIGN (WBL)
-- TECHNOLOGY AND INFORMATION SYSTEM
+- COMPUTER ORGANIZATION AND ARCHITECTURE
+- HUMAN COMPUTER INTERACTION
-- INTEGRITY AND ANTI-CORRUPTION COURSE
+- APPRECIATION OF ETHICS AND CIVILIZATION

 Skills:
 - Programming languages such as C++ & Java